-At ESCA Raynelle serves as first contact for those seeking support.
+At ESCA CancerSupport, Raynelle provides individual and group therapy consultations to clients and family members.
+She is also the Support Services Manager, thus overseeing all of ESCA CS's client support. .
 Along with her personal experience with cancer, she has a master’s degree in counselling, certification in the treatment of developmental trauma, and training in Applied Mindfulness-Based Cognitive Therapy to provide individual and group counselling.
-She has interned and counselled at Associazione Tumori Toscana (ATT), a hospice association, and currently trains and supervises the ESCA peer support team.
+She has interned and counselled at Associazione Tumori Toscana (ATT), a hospice association, and currently trains and supervises the ESCA CS peer support team.
 She is a member of the Swiss Association for Counselling (SGfB), and the American Psychological Association.

-Antonia has a Master of Science degree in Organizational Behaviour from Birkbeck College, University of London and a Master of Arts degree in Counselling from Webster University, Geneva.
-Prior to moving to Geneva, Antonia worked in London and New York where she spent many years volunteering with special needs children as well as with the elderly.
-In 2014 she became involved with ESCA, firstly as a volunteer and peer supporter, before joining the counselling team in 2016.
+Antonia serves as first contact for those seeking support.
+She has a Master of Science degree in Organizational Behaviour from Birkbeck College, University of London and a Master of Arts degree in Counselling.
+Prior to moving to Geneva, Antonia worked in London and New York where she spent many years volunteering with children with special needs, as well as with the elderly.
+In 2014 she became involved with ESCA CancerSupport, firstly as a volunteer and peer supporter, before joining the counselling team in 2016.
 She is a member of the Swiss Association for Counselling (SGfB), the American Psychological Association (APA) and is a registered member MBACP of the British Association for Counselling and Psychotherapy (BACP).

 Tricia has a bachelor's degree in economics and sociology from Bristol University and a master's degree in counselling.
 She began working as a volunteer, providing psychosocial support to adolescents.
 Tricia is a member of the British Association for Counselling and Psychotherapy (BACP), and the Swiss Association for Counselling (SGfB).
-An ESCA peer supporter since 2011, Tricia now counsels individuals, participates in peer support training and supervision, and facilitates monthly discussion groups.
+An ESCA CancerSupport peer supporter since 2011, Tricia now counsels individuals, participates in peer support training and supervision, and facilitates monthly discussion groups.
 Tricia has had first-hand experience having been diagnosed with skin cancer in 2014.